LayoutFormer++: Conditional Graphic Layout Generation via Constraint Serialization and Decoding Space Restriction: Introduction

 \section{Introduction}

-Graphic designs, which facilitate information communication through effective visual expression, appear everywhere in our daily life.
-During the creation of graphic design, the layout, i.e., positions and sizes of elements, plays a critical role.
-Figure~\ref{fig:graphic_design} shows examples for graphic designs and their corresponding layouts.
-To assist layout design, technologies about automatic layout generation have begun to take shape recently.
-Different subtasks of layout generation are proposed to tackle diverse users' needs, including unconstrained generation~\citep{layoutgan,VTN,layouttransformer,canvasvae,coarse2fine}, generation conditioned on element types~\citep{NDN,layoutgan++,BLT}, generation conditioned on element types and sizes~\citep{attributelayoutgan,BLT}, generation conditioned on element relationships~\citep{NDN,layoutgan++}, refinement~\citep{ruite} and completion~\citep{layouttransformer} (see Figure~\ref{fig:subtasks}).
+Graphic designs greatly facilitate information communication in our daily life.
+During its creation, the \emph{layout}, i.e., positions and sizes of elements, plays a critical role.
+To assist layout design, \emph{conditional layout generation}, which takes user constraints as input and generates layouts as output, attracts great attention (see Figure~\ref{fig:conditional_layout_generation}).
+It is different from unconditional layout generation, which generates layouts freely without constraints, from at least two aspects.
+First, the model should be able to handle diverse user constraints, called \emph{sufficient flexibility}.
+Figure~\ref{fig:layout_generation_tasks} shows 6 typical tasks of layout generation in real-world applications including layout completion, layout refinement, layout generation conditioned on element types, element types with sizes, element relationships, or any of their combinations.
+Second, the model should generate layouts conforming to user requirements (i.e., constraints) as many as possible without harming quality, called \emph{good controllability} (see Figure~\ref{fig:conditional_layout_generation}).